STEP 1: Log in to your dashboard with a Bark Super Admin account.

 STEP 2: Click the top right drop-down menu and select Web Filtering Settings.

 STEP 3: Under the Chrome category, select Create new Chrome filter.

 STEP 4: Understand each section.

 4a.
-The first section provides information needed for setting up your custom Chrome extension in G Suite.
-The Extension ID and Extension URL fields will need to be copied into the extension details page within G Suite in Steps 9-11 of this guide.
+The first section provides information needed for setting up your custom Chrome extension in Google Workspace.
+The Extension ID and Extension URL fields will need to be copied into the extension details page within Google Workspace in Steps 9-11 of this guide.

 4b.
 The second section allows for the input of any domain (ie. site) you would like to blacklist or whitelist.
 These sites will be on a report within the dashboard for ease of visibility.
 You can update these settings at any time.

 Bark also supports the use of wildcards at the front (*.youtube.com), middle (sites.google.com/*game*), or end (*.youtube.com/playlist=1234*) of a domain to fit your use-case.
 Please note that it does not support IP addresses.
 You'll need to enter the actual domain / site into the exception box instead.